 Mouth ulcers – These red, white or grey sores may be painful and can appear anywhere in your mouth, including on your gums, which could make them sore and inflamed.
 You can have one at a time, or many sores all over your mouth.
 While uncomfortable, they are usually harmless and clear up in a few days.
-Antimicrobial mouthwash, like Corsodyl 0.2% Mouthwash may speed up healing and help to prevent infection.
+Antimicrobial mouthwash, like Corsodyl 0.2% Mouthwash helps to prevent infection.
 You should visit your doctor if the sores are persistent and keep coming back.

 Gum abrasion – If you brush too hard or aggressively you can damage the delicate gum tissue making it sore and inflamed.
 An effective technique to relieve this problem is to use a gentle, circular motion when you brush.